deweylab/MetaSRA-pipeline/README.md

 ### Installation of dependencies

-A conda environment specification is provided in the `environment.yml` file for Python 3 and `environment-py2.yml` for Python 2.7.
-To create the environment, run the following (for Python 3) from the root directory of the repository:
+A conda environment specification is provided in the `environment.yml` file.
+To create the environment, run the following from the root directory of the repository:

 ```bash
 mamba env create -n metasra -f environment.yml